 As a consequence of the ongoing COVID-19 pandemic, the Board has conducted a full analysis of the existing portfolio in light of the potential impact of COVID-19 upon our clients and ART's future activity.
-As the circumstances surrounding the COVID-19 pandemic and its economic effects were in existence as at the Society's year end of 31 March 2021, any subsequent impact on the loan portfolio has been treated as an adjusting event for financial reporting purposes.
+As the circumstances surrounding the COVID-19 pandemic and its economic effects were in existence as at the Society's year end of 31 March 2022, any subsequent impact on the loan portfolio has been treated as an adjusting event for financial reporting purposes.

-The results of this exercise are reflected in the continuing high level of provision against the loan portfolio receivable compared to pre-pandemic provision levels, as is highlighted in note 7 to the financial statements, recognising the unprecedented nature of current economic circumstances.
+The results of this exercise are reflected in the continuing high level of provision, although lower than original expectations, against the loan portfolio receivable compared to pre-pandemic provision levels, as is highlighted in note 7 to the financial statements, recognising the unprecedented nature of current economic circumstances.
+During the year ART has been an accredited provide fo COVID related government supported loan schemes (CBILS and RLS).